 What is a Periodontist?

 A periodontist is a dentist who graduated from an accredited dental school and continues to study for three years in a periodontology residency training program.
 The periodontist specializes in treating conditions that affect the soft tissues and underlying jawbone in your mouth.
-Dr. Andrew C. Dreyer practiced both surgical and nonsurgical treatments of periodontal disease, which may include soft tissue and bone graft procedures, placement of dental implants, and pre-restorative surgical procedures.
+Dr. Andrew C. Dreyer and Dr. Michael Ha practiced both surgical and nonsurgical treatments of periodontal disease, which may include soft tissue and bone graft procedures, placement of dental implants, and pre-restorative surgical procedures.